selcarpa/surfer/README.md

 {
   port: 14270,
   protocol: "socks5",
+  //optional, if there is no settings, we think of it as one none-auth socks5Setting in the list
+  socks5Settings: [
-  socks5Setting: {
+    {
       //optional
       auth: {
         //optional, if not set, no authentication
         username: "username",
         password: "password"
+      },
+      //optional
+      tag: ""
     }
-  }
+  ]
 }
 ```